orlando21/dev-portfolio/_portfolio/3-help-viewer.md

 In the `home` template of the app, I use Angular directives like `ngShow` and `ngRepeat` to correctly display relevant help topic content stored in Firebase.

 Once enhancement that interested me was the possibility of printing topics.
 Implementing a print feature is apparently much easier on the server side so I would be challenged to write one for a client-side app like this one.
 My mentor recommended trying out [DocRaptor](https://docraptor.com/).
 I was looking forward to adding client-side printing but unfortunately had issues implementing the DocRaptor API in Angular.
-There is no guidance on the DocRaptor site for using their API with Angular (only with jQuery and other scripting languages).
+There is no guidance on the DocRaptor site for using their API with Angular (only with jQuery and other scripting frameworks).

 Search was also something I wanted to add but unfortunately time ran out.